 Resonate Brewery + Pizzeria in Bellevue features craft beers to go along with their Roman-style or “Pizza Alla Pala” pizza in a family-friendly atmosphere.
 The 72-hour dough results in a pizza crust with remarkable flavor and crisp-chewy crust.

-Tutta Bella Neapolitan Pizzeria was founded in Seattle’s Columbia City neighborhood and now has restaurants in Bellevue, Issaquah, Kirkland, and Seattle.
+Tutta Bella Neapolitan Pizzeria was founded in Seattle’s Columbia City neighborhood and now has restaurants in Bellevue, Issaquah, Kirkland, Seattle/Wallingford and U-Village.
 The wood-fired pizzas are prepared in Neopolitan tradition following strict adherence to the culinary discipline of the Associazione Verace Pizza Napoletana (VPN), including the ingredients used and the cooking method.
 It was the first pizzeria in the Northwest to receive the coveted VPN certification.

 Brooklyn Bros Pizzeria (Camano Island, Everett, Mill Creek, Mukilteo).
 Their thin crust New York style pizzas are made with San Marzano tomatoes imported from Italy, whole milk mozzarella cheese, handmade sausage, and fresh vegetables.